Sage-Bionetworks-IT/organizations-infra/org-formation/710-tgw/README.md

 # Overview
-A project to install, configure and manage org-sagebase-transit account.
-The purpose of this account is to run the AWS transit gateway as the "hub" of our hub and spoke architecture.
+Setup and configure the AWS transit gateway (TGW) in the org-sagebase-transit account.
+It will act as the "hub" of our [hub and spoke architecture][1] to manage network traffic to our VPCs.

 ![alt text][architecture]

+## Design
+There are many possible [design patterns for a TGW][2].
+Our TGW is configured in a fully isolated network pattern similar to this diagram.

+![alt text][fully_isolated_network_design]

+__Notes__:
+* The Transit VPC is named "unionstationvpc".
+* We use the AWS client VPN instead of a direct connect.

 ## Workflow